 Ever notice that your acid reflux or gas worsens right before your period begins?
 There several reasons for this.
 It’s not in your head.

-“Reflux and gas may be worse right before menstruation for several reasons,” says Alan Gingold, DO, a board certified gastroenterologist with the Digestive Health Center of NJ.
+“Reflux and gas may be worse right before menstruation for several reasons,” says Alan Gingold, DO, a board certified gastroenterologist with the Digestive Healthcare Center of NJ.

 “One might be the changing estrogen and progesterone hormone changes that occur right before a menstrual cycle.